 Finally, it is the stacking of differential lines and printed boards.
 It is generally believed that the differential line will provide a return path for the printed board, and the printed board will use this method to reflow through the differential line, so pay attention to stacking the differential line and the printed board during the design.

-When designing the PCB circuit board, only by memorizing the above three points can the probability of error be greatly reduced, and the design quality and use value of the PCB circuit board can be continuously improved, so as to truly output high-quality products for customers.
+When designing the, only by memorizing the above three points can the probability of error be greatly reduced, and the design quality and use value of the can be continuously improved, so as to truly output high-quality products for customers.